nowaalex/af-utils/examples/README.md

    and run on its own.
 2. Add the framework entry declared in `examples/structure.json` and describe the example in `README.md`.
-3. Run `pnpm examples:versions` and `pnpm install` from the repository root.
+3. Run `pnpm nx run @af-utils/examples:versions` and `pnpm install` from the repository root.

 The website discovers the framework entry declared in `examples/structure.json` and `README.md` automatically.
 The first README paragraph is used as the page